 You’re in the process of preparing your contract, or you just finished some work and you’re not sure how to get paid.
-There are various online payment methods where careful consideration is required to get one that best works for you.
+There are various online payment methods that require careful consideration to get one that best works for you.

-You don’t want to be in that situation where you receive cash but can’t withdraw, sounds like being given a favorite meal but you can’t come close to tasting it because of a glass wall.
-In my few years working as a virtual assistant, I’ve used several methods to get paid and I’ll share my experiences below;
+You don’t want to be in that situation where you receive cash but can’t withdraw. it sounds like seeing given a favorite meal but you can’t come close to tasting it because of a glass wall.
+In my few years working as a virtual assistant, I’ve used several methods of payment and I’ll share my experiences below;

 To start with, here are some factors that may affect your choice of online payment;

 - The platform’s transactional charges.
 You will have to part with a ton of fees to transact with some platforms